OmarHamdaoui/DataFrame-Tools/README.md

 # split_dataframe
-Split a DataFrame into chunks
+Split a DataFrame into chunks (with equal pieces by removing the pieces that do not contain the same size as the others)